evolutionphil/Mega-Radio-discover-user/replit.md

 -   **Auto-Play:** Configurable startup modes (Last Played, Random, Favorite, None), with "None" as the default.
 -   **Localization & Internationalization:** Supports 48 languages via API translations and automatic language detection.
 -   **Global Country Support:** Defaults to "Global" country if no country is saved, allowing browsing of worldwide stations and genres, with a dedicated globe icon.
 -   **Navigation History:** `NavigationContext` tracks page navigation and focus state for proper back button behavior.
-When navigating from GenreList to RadioPlaying, the context stores the previous page URL and focused station index.
-Back button returns to the originating page with focus restored to the last selected station, providing intuitive navigation (e.g., Genres → GenreList → RadioPlaying → Back → GenreList with focus → Back → Genres).
+Implemented across multiple pages:
+    -   **Discover Page:** When clicking on Popular Genres or More From Country stations, saves focus state before navigating to RadioPlaying.
+Back button restores focus to the exact station clicked.
+    -   **GenreList Page:** When clicking on stations, saves focus state before navigating to RadioPlaying.
+Back button restores focus to the exact station clicked.
+    -   Navigation flow example: Discover → RadioPlaying → Back → Discover (focus restored to clicked station).

 ### System Design Choices